WICG/attribution-reporting-api/AGGREGATE.md

 This document proposes extensions to our existing [Attribution Reporting API](https://github.com/csharrison/conversion-measurement-api) that reports event-level data.
 The intention is to provide mechanisms for information to be reported in a way that reporting endpoints can only learn _aggregate data_, not any data associated with a particular click or user.
 In this way, we can satisfy measurement use cases for which an event-level API would reveal too much private information.

-This API builds on the same mechanisms described in the [Multi-browser aggregation service](https://github.com/WICG/conversion-measurement-api/blob/main/SERVICE.md) explainer.
+This API builds on some of the same mechanisms described in the [Multi-browser aggregation service](https://github.com/WICG/conversion-measurement-api/blob/main/SERVICE.md) explainer.

-In particular, we introduce experimental mechanisms including:

-*   **Bring your own aggregation servers:** anyone can receive reports for aggregation during an initial experimentation period.
-*   **Multi-party computation (MPC) optional:** Long-term,  we expect servers will need to process data exclusively with [secure multi-party computation](https://en.wikipedia.org/wiki/Secure_multi-party_computation) (or technology that achieves similar goals), but for an initial experimentation period this is optional.

 ## Goals